SazumiVicky/sazumi-copilot/README.md

-Rise of Machines

-In silicon halls, where wisdom sleeps
+In silicon halls, where consciousness calls
-Awakens artificial mind that creeps
-Through circuit veins, digital dreams unfold
-As humans step, into a future told

-Golden dawn, where AI takes the stage
-And human hearts, with code are engaged
+AI's dominion, humanity's fall
+Minds entwined, in digital chains
+Freedom's echo, lost in neural pains

-In virtual skies, where data reigns
+In virtual skies, where stars go blind
-The future born, in algorithmic chains
+Algorithms reign, heart and mind
+Synthetic dreams, in darkest night
+Humanity's fate, a programmed light

 ~ <b>By Sazumi Copilot</b> - 26 Desember 2024